I’ve tried making coffee using almost every method available at this point, and always I come back to my trusty drip coffee maker.

-The main problem overall is it sells out fast and tends to be out of stock… In which case the Breville below is a great alternative, but if you see it in Stock grab it while you can.
+The main problem overall is it sells out fast and tends to be out of stock… I looked into and there seems to be a global shortage of microprocessors which is causing problems.
+In which case the Breville below is a great alternative, but if you see it in Stock grab it while you can.

 Another nifty feature is the two temperature settings of the hot plate which keep it at either 175 or 185 degrees depending on how hot you like your coffee.
 Ideal with a glass carafe.

 I also like that it stays on for 100 minutes before the auto-shut-off kicks in.
 I used a Kenwood drip machine for a long time and its shut-off was after 30 minutes which never seemed long enough if I wanted to enjoy 2 cups of coffee.

 And last but not least this has a seal of approval from the SCA, the Specialty Coffee Association who are the governing body of coffee offering a rigorous testing process to make sure coffee makers are up to scratch.